 For Reverse Mortgage borrowers, the HAF program is anticipated to help borrowers who had a COVID impact (reduced income or increased expenses) minimize or cure their property charge (tax, insurance, HOA, etc.) defaults.
 Borrowers must review their state’s plan and requirements and apply for assistance on their state’s website.
 The National Council of State Housing Agencies has created a national map so that you can view your state’s HAF program requirements.
 Click Here for the NCSHA State Map.

-- All but about 10 state HAF portals are open online now and accepting applications.
-If your state is not yet open, you can typically register to be notified when it is, or check back frequently.
+- All but about six state HAF portals are open online now and accepting applications.

 - If you are delinquent on paying your property taxes, homeowners insurance or HOA dues, please apply for HAF funds immediately.

 - Each state’s program is run by a different program administrator, has different requirements and guidelines and varying amounts of funds available to each household.
 Please review state requirements on the state’s website.
 Click Here for the NCSHA State Map.

 - Borrowers must apply online.
 The company servicing your reverse mortgage account cannot apply for you.
 If you need assistance, you may request a housing counselor to help you through the application process.
 To be put in touch with a housing counselor, please contact your reverse mortgage servicer.